zenml-io/zenml/examples/kubeflow_pipelines_orchestration/README.md

 Our docs regarding the Kubeflow orchestrator integration can be found [here](https://docs.zenml.io/advanced-guide/guide-aws-gcp-azure).

-If you want to learn more about orchestrators in general or about how to build your own orchestrators in zenml check out our [docs](https://docs.zenml.io/extending-zenml/orchestrator).
+If you want to learn more about orchestrators in general or about how to build your own orchestrators in ZenML check out our [docs](https://docs.zenml.io/extending-zenml/orchestrator).